 What to Do if You Feel Uncomfortable or Threatened

 If you find yourself in a situation in which you don’t want to be, you have every right to get yourself out of it.
 There have been many reports of business travelers going to get a legitimate massage only to find themselves being propositioned.
 Even women can go for massages and be asked if they'd like something more than just a back massage.
 When this occurs, it’s best to just give a firm “no.” Pay for whatever service was provided and leave the premises.

-I think it goes without saying that prostitution is a sad and horrible occupation.
-It is important to remember that these girls probably did not end up as a prostitute by choice.
+Some of the women (and sometimes young girls) probably did not end up as a prostitute by choice.
 Many are sold or kidnapped and then forced to work as prostitutes.
 Often, they come into cities from the countryside on promises of decent jobs as waitresses and then have no way of returning home once they realize what is expected of them.
-Demand for girls is, of course, an essential part of the problem.
-No one is going to single-handedly end prostitution but think very hard if you are even considering engaging in this illegal and risky sex.

 Demand for prostitutes is, of course, an essential part of the problem and visitors need to be aware of the dark side of prostitution—STDs, sex trafficking as an illegal industry, and the unfortunate victims... the women.